vincecampanale/blog/_posts/2017-01-19-caesar-cipher.markdown

 #### Refactor & Get Creative
 I think it makes more sense syntactically to append this method to the String prototype, so it can be used like "`"hello".encryptWithCaesars(3)` where `"hello"` is the string to be encrypted and the argument passed to the method is the shift constant.

-I made a couple of other changes to save memory, and flex my ternary operator, arrow function, ES6, and syntax muscles.
-Check it out:

 {% highlight javascript %}
 //This adds a new method to the String prototype which implements the function "encryptWithCaesars" on that string.
 //The method takes one parameter, "shiftNum", for which the default value is 2 (if no shiftNum is provided).